jakeee51/WYMMS/README.md

 - [x] Get robot arm to move using voice by talking into LikeAlert (send information via Bluetooth)
 - [x] Order remote controlled or 3-pin battery powered rope lights
 - [x] Get rope lights or light strips & attach to Raspberry Pi
-- [ ] Get lights to light up using geolocation of 2 devices with LikeAlert (send information via API & Bluetooth)
+- [x] Get lights to light up using geolocation of 2 devices with LikeAlert (send information via API & Bluetooth)
+- [ ] Order battery for Raspberry Pi
+- [ ] Fasten components together
 - [ ] Get or make box that's easy to open
-- [ ] Test in dev with shredded paper
+- [ ] Test in dev with shredded paper and w/o Wifi
 - [ ] Order red rose petals
 - [ ] Acquire date, time, place
 - [ ] Acquire materials to bond project to tree